teh9/laravel-tg-2fa/README.md

 }
 ```

-### Save code in database and send notification with code telegram
+### Save code in database and send notification with code in telegram

 ```php
 $user = User::first();